coda/packs-sdk/docs/reference/sdk/interfaces/core.PropertyIdentifierDetails.md

 • `Optional` **placeholder**: `string`

-An optional placeholder value, in case the property value is null or undefined.
+An optional placeholder value, which will be rendered when the property value is an empty value (null, undefined, "", [], {}).

 ___